 “There isn’t much distinction between bee and wasp stings,” said Dr. Kuhn, “although there is one telltale sign.
 Bees will leave a barbed stinger behind.
 Wasps, on the other hand, have a smooth stinger they can use more than once.”
 Dr. Kuhn added that you’re more likely to have a severe reaction from a bee sting because bees have a more complex venom.

-If a stinger is left behind, the best way to remove it is by scraping a credit card carefully over the skin.
+If a stinger is left behind, the best way to remove it is by scraping a credit card carefully over the skin at the site of the sting.
 Plucking it with tweezers may be tempting, but the pressure could squeeze leftover venom out of the stinger.

 How to treat a garden variety sting

-If you are stung once and have normal symptoms, you can treat symptoms with the following remedies:
+If you are stung once and have normal symptoms, most symptoms can be treated at home with the following remedies:

-- Wash with soap and water and apply a cool compress (not an icepack)
+- Wash with soap and water and apply a cold compress (not an icepack)

 - Alternatively, some people clean the sting by mixing baking soda with water to apply as a paste - in this instance, wash off after application